 A stormwater fee for Pittsburgh is a notable change.
 Historically, we have funded our stormwater services from wastewater rates based on water usage.
-The new stormwater fee is based on a property's hard or impervious surfaces.
-All property owners in Pittsburgh will now contribute a share proportional to the amount of runoff generated by their property.
+The stormwater fee is based on a property's hard or impervious surfaces.
+All property owners in Pittsburgh contribute a share proportional to the amount of runoff generated by their property.

 Establishing a fee based on hard surfaces such as roofs, pavement, and asphalt is a more equitable way to charge for stormwater and fund the stormwater projects and initiatives needed to improve stormwater management in Pittsburgh.